-If you’ve gone shopping for a portable air conditioner in the past year you may have noticed the “Seasonally Adjusted Cooling Capacity” (SACC), the new rating system for portable ACs.
-The new SACC rating system was put into place by the Federal Trade Commission (FTC) based on federal test standards established by the Department of Energy (DOE) for implementation starting Oct.
+If you’ve gone shopping for a portable air conditioner you may have noticed the “Seasonally Adjusted Cooling Capacity” (SACC), the rating system for portable ACs.
+The SACC rating system was put into place by the Federal Trade Commission (FTC) based on federal test standards established by the Department of Energy (DOE) for implementation starting Oct.
 1, 2017.

-To better explain this new rating system, we’ve broken down some prominent questions regarding the change:
+To better explain this rating system, we’ve broken down some prominent questions regarding the change:

 What is SACC?

 Taking into account environmental factors that affect portable ACs, the new SACC rating provides a weighted average performance of BTU/hour, taking into account extreme conditions, the effect of infiltration air, and duct heat transfer.
 The previous ASHRAE standards were not as thorough in accessing these factors that impact a portable AC unit.

 With the change in testing, the new SACC ratings therefore may appear lower than previous ratings on unit packaging, even though the model has not changed.

 How does this affect my portable AC or future portable ACs?

 All future and current portable ACs manufactured after 2017 will have a SACC rating listed.
 Some manufacturers may choose to list both the ASHRAE and SACC ratings on their portable AC packaging for consumer comparison.